petrvanblokland/TYPE-TRY/TT-upgrade.md

 box = content.newIntroduction()
 ~~~

-# TYPE-TRY gives an updated overview of running TYPETR projects.
-Download sample fonts to test yourself.
-Use the type already, while they are still in the making.
-Send wishes and suggestions.
-Find example templates that show we would use them.
-Copy code snippets to help you implement TYPETR type.
+# TYPE TRY gives an updated overview of running TYPETR projects.
+Download sample fonts to test in your designs.
+Use the type, while it is still in the making.
+Express wishes and suggestions.
+Find example templates.
+Get code snippets that best implement TYPETR type.